elicus/wpmozo-addons-lite-for-elementor/readme.txt

 == Upgrade Notice ==

 == Changelog ==
+2024-09-30 - Version 1.2.0
+- NEW: New widget Advanced Button.
+- NEW: New widget Lottie.
+- FIXED: (Scroll Image) Horizontal scroll was not working.
+- FIXED: (Text Highlighter) Custom positioning was not working for some highlighters.
+- FIXED: (Separator) Border color was not working for some border styles on Google Chrome browser.

 2024-09-10 - Version 1.1.0
 - NEW: New widget Breadcrumb.
 - NEW: New widget Scroll Image.